opadejiopakunle/opadejiopakunle/README.md

 - 👋 Hi, I’m @opadejiopakunle
-- 👀 I’m interested in ...Python/ML/AI
+- 👀 I’m interested in ...SQL & Python/ML/AI
 - 🌱 I’m currently learning ...Python
-- 💞️ I’m looking to collaborate on ...Applications of Machine Learning to Markets
+- 💞️ I’m looking to collaborate on ...Applications of Machine Learning to Commodity Markets
 - 📫 How to reach me ...@dag_naiser (Twitter)

 <!---